rscohn2/oneap-example/README.rst

    :alt: REUSE status

 The files here test oneapi support in spack.
-It installs compilers, and uses the icpx and gcc to build programs that use the oneapi libraries and SYCL.
+It installs compilers, and uses icpc/icpx/ifort/ifx/g++/gfortran to build programs that use the oneapi libraries and SYCL.
 It uses a sample package that contains programs that use oneAPI components.

 It tests the following: